DomDom3333/DomsUtils/DomsUtils/Tooling/Async/README.md

 # AsyncUtils

-Utility helpers for running synchronous and asynchronous delegates.
+Utility helpers for running synchronous and asynchronous delegates with safety features like retries and timeouts.
+Useful in services that need lightweight background execution or robust retry logic.

 ## Functions
 - `RunSync(Action)` and `RunSync(Func<T>)` – execute immediately.
 - `RunAsync(Func<Task>)` / `RunAsync(Func<Task<T>>)` – run on the thread pool.
 - `FireAndForget(Func<Task>, onError)` – background run with optional error handler.